Ludacris’ Longtime Manager Charged With Murder After Alleged Self-Defense Shooting - NewsBreak

 Ludacris’ Longtime Manager Charged With Murder After Alleged Self-Defense Shooting

-Ludacris’ longtime manger, Chaka Zulu, has been charged with murder after self-defending himself in a shooting that took place outside of an Atlanta restaurant in June.
+Ludacris’ longtime manager, Chaka Zulu, has been charged with murder after defending himself in a shooting that took place outside of an Atlanta restaurant in June.

 In the shooting incident, Chaka Zulu, whose real name is Ahmed Obafemi, was one of three people shot in the parking lot.

 The shooting left two dead and one injured.
-23-year-old Artez Benton dead and Chaka Zulu injured.
+23-year-old Artez Benton died and Chaka Zulu was injured.

 Police concluded that there was an argument or altercation that led to the victims being shot in the parking lot.